Alexiush/LOGQ/docs/knowledge.md

 }
 ```

 Generator creates indexed storages for facts and rules too.
 By default it assumes that it's possible to search for facts faster by hashing the fact and values of each variable.
 Of course it's not always true, and with NoIndexing and NotHashComparable attributes it can be specified explicitly if fact can't be indexed at all or if it's so for some of it's values.
+HighRuleCountDomain attribute tells that IndexedRulesStorage must be hash-based.

 ```cs
 // Property that contains WeirdlyHashedList can't be indexed